cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

-Can cancel with the "Esc" key, or "Ctrl+C" in command line - can use for running code too
+Can cancel with the "Esc" key.

-order of operations
+Order of operations:

 ~~~
 3 + 5 * 2